 RSA 485:8 New Hampshire Safe Drinking Water Act/Public Water Supply Protection Program/Approval of Construction Plans

-Env-Ws 372 Design Standards for Small Community Public Water Systems
+Env-Dw 404 - Design Standards for Large Public Water Systems

-Env-Ws 373 Design Standards for Non-Community Public Water Systems
+Env-Dw 405 - Design Standards for Small Community Public Water Systems

-Env-Ws 374-377 Design Standards for Large Public Water Systems
+Env-Dw 406 - Design Standards for Non-Community Public Water Systems

 Lead and Copper program approvals, submit proposed plans to Cynthia Klevens at firstname.lastname@example.org, (603) 271-3108.
-Requirements are provided under Env-Dw 714 Control of Lead and Copper, and Env-Ws 373 Design Standards for Non-Community Public Water Systems.
+Requirements are provided under Env-Dw 714 Control of Lead and Copper.

-Public water system serving MORE than 1,000 people, see application requirements under Env-Ws 374 Design Standards for Large Public Water Systems, and submit proposed upgrades to:
+Public water system serving MORE than 1,000 people, see application requirements under Env-Dw 404, and submit proposed upgrades to:

 large systems EAST of Merrimack River